itsdevcoffee/eos-smart-contract-info/README.md

 - Now run `sh compile.sh`.
 This will compile your smart contract and publish it to your local blockchain.
 - You can interact with your smart contract by running: `cleos push action ping.code ping '["user"]' -p user`
 - Congratulations!
 You just deployed and executed your first smart contract.

+## Helper scripts
+#### I wrote two scripts to help with typing repetitive commands

+- `compile.sh` : Put this script in the root of any new smart contract directory that you create.
+Anytime you want to compile and publish the smart contract just run `sh compile.sh` or `./compile.sh`. ***(Replace the `ping.code` variable with whatever account you want to develop on)***
+- `createWalletAccount.sh` : This script will create a new wallet with a public/private keypair and it creates an associated account name as well.
+To run this script just type `sh createWalletAccount.sh` or `./createWalletAccount.sh`.

+## Open to PRs
+#### I'll be adding on to this repo in the coming weeks.
+If anyone wants to join me go a head and create a pull request and I'll be more than happy to review/merge it!